Ali Akbar Mikrani: National Participation

 On 31 October 2009 a seminar on Initiative for State-building and Constitutional Dynamics held by Friedrich-Ebert-Stiftung (FES), Nepal, in Rajbiraj. he was Chief guest of the seminar and underlined the need of consensus among political parties in his speech.
 At that time he was the Chief Justice of Appellate Court of Rajbiraj.
-He expressed doubt over the drafting of constitution because of power struggle of leaders.
+He expressed doubt over the drafting of the Constitution because of the power struggle of leaders.
 He said that on federalism even German and Indian scholars could not satisfy him.
 Leadership's greed for power has weakened the state.
 It is remittance that is helping the Nepalese economy.
-Due to open border with India people are sustaining their lives.
+Due to the open border with India people are sustaining their lives.
 The success of the constitution of one state cannot be an example for another.

 In 2013, he successfully manage the Hajj for the Nepali Muslims pilgrims for Saudi Arabia as a chairman of the Central Hajj Committee of Nepal (CHC), the government body that manages the Hajj for the Nepali Muslims.